GPS Tracker Troubleshooting: 4 Common Fixes - Traxelio

 No GPS Fix

-GPS requires a clear view of the sky.
-If the vehicle is in an underground parking or garage, it will not get GPS signal.
-Move the vehicle outside and wait 2-3 minutes for the tracker to acquire satellites.
+GPS needs a view of the sky.
+If the vehicle is underground or under a metal roof, move it outside and wait for the tracker to acquire satellites.

 3